GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

 ### Add an Amazon API Gateway to the Lambda function

 1. Create a REST API.
-2. You can use the Open API Definition to import the API resources and methods.
+2. You can use the OpenAPI Definition to import the API resources and methods.
 3. Associate each method with the Lambda function.
 4. Set up a mock Lambda integration.
 5. For the mock integration, enable CORS by creating an OPTIONS method that returns the required Method Response headers: